⚠️ IMPORTANT LEGAL DISCLAIMER

 Clear category leader in Cloud Data Platform.
 Strong fundamentals (26% growth, 72% margins), good moat.
 Quality company at terrible valuation—would need $420B market cap for 10x (larger than Oracle).

 Lesson: Quality ≠ Opportunity.
 Amazing company at wrong valuation = pass.
-Would buy at $25-30B market cap.
+Framework criteria align at $25-30B market cap range.

 ⏸️ WATCHLIST